 But there is so much more to this diet than you probably realize, which is one reason why people such as bodybuilders turn to a keto diet for their general health and fitness goals.

 For a start, research has shown that keto has many benefits regarding heart health and metabolic syndrome.
 It’s even said to reduce the risk of diabetes, polycystic ovarian disease, and cancer.

 For a bodybuilder, their main objective is building muscle mass, and here lies the question: do you need carbs to build muscle?

 Well, the answer is yes; this is why a bodybuilder wanting to get into ketosis would instead follow what’s known as a cyclic keto diet.
-This means that for five or six days a week, they’ll follow the rules of keto, but on their days off, they’ll load up on carbs.
+This means they’ll follow the keto rules for five or six days a week, but on their days off, they’ll load up on carbs.

 However, one thing to be careful of with carb loading on the refeed days is overindulging; this could undo all the hard work that’s been put in the rest of the week.

-The amount of carbs a bodybuilder should eat on their cheat days depends on their goals, fitness, and activity levels.
-For instance, someone who is taking part in daily strenuous activities and not taking days off for rest might handle more carbs than someone who only trains two or three days a week.
+The carbs a bodybuilder should eat on cheat days depend on their goals, fitness, and activity levels.
+For instance, someone taking part in daily strenuous activities and not taking days off for rest might handle more carbs than someone who only trains two or three days a week.

 Benefits of the Cyclical Keto Diet

 There is one deciding benefactor in particular that makes the cyclical keto diet appealing to bodybuilders, and the fact is that it could improve athletic performance.

 Although you might think the lack of carbs will hinder your strength and abilities, you’d be mistaken.